apache/spark/docs/integration.rst

 Operators are in the contrib section.
 Meaning that they have a *beta* status, meaning that they can have breaking changes between minor releases.

-See the :ref:`GCP connection type <connection-type-GCP>` documentation to configure connections to GCP.
+See the :doc:`GCP connection type <howto/connection/gcp>` documentation to configure connections to GCP.

 Logging